soeaver/caffe-model/det/README.md

  resnet38a| 80.1 | 1.4 img/s | 8,723MB | 3.4 img/s | 5,501MB

  - To reduce memory usage, we merge all the models batchnorm layer parameters into scale layer, more details please refer to [faster-rcnn-resnet](https://github.com/Eniac-Xie/faster-rcnn-resnet#modification) or [pva-faster-rcnn](https://github.com/sanghoon/pva-faster-rcnn/blob/master/tools/gen_merged_model.py);
+ - We also split the deploy file to rpn deploy file and rcnn deploy file for adopting more testing tricks.
- - Performanc, speed and memory are calculated on py-R-FCN-multiGPU (this reproduction) with Nvidia Titan pascal, we do not guarantee that the results can be reproduced under any other conditions;
+ - Performanc, speed and memory are calculated on [py-RFCN-priv](https://github.com/soeaver/py-RFCN-priv) with Nvidia Titan pascal, we do not guarantee that the results can be reproduced under any other conditions;
  - All the models are trained on a single scale (600*1000) with image flipping and train-batch=128 for 80,000 iterations, tested on the same single scale with test-batch=300 and nms=0.3;